-The Commission will consider the adoption of a regulation pursuant to Article 6 VBER if similar restraints that cover more than 50% of the relevant market are likely to appreciably restrict access to this market or competition therein.
-This may in particular be the case when parallel selective distribution networks covering more than 50% of a market are liable to foreclose the market due to the use of selection criteria which are not required by the nature of the relevant goods or services or
+The Commission will consider the adoption of a regulation pursuant to Article 7 of Regulation (EU) X if similar restraints that cover more than 50% of the relevant market are likely to appreciably restrict access to that market or competition therein.
+This may in particular be the case where parallel selective distribution networks covering more than 50% of a market are liable to foreclose the market, due to the use of selection criteria that are not required by the nature of the relevant goods or services or which discriminate against certain types of distribution of such goods or services.
+To calculate the 50% market coverage ratio, account must be taken of each individual network of vertical agreements containing restraints or combinations of restraints that produce similar effects on the market.
+However, Article 7 of Regulation (EU) X does not require the Commission to adopt such a regulation where the 50% market coverage ratio is exceeded.

-105 The requirement under Article 29 of Regulation 1/2003 regarding the burden of proof of the competent competition authority follows from the situation in which the VBER does not apply and an undertaking invokes Article 101(3) in an individual case.
-In such a situation, the undertaking has the burden of proof pursuant to Article 2 of Regulation 1/2003 to show that all four conditions of Article 101(3) are met.
-To this end, it must substantiate its claims, see e.g. Commission Decision in AT.39226 Lundbeck, upheld in judgments in Case T-472/13 Lundbeck v Commission EU:T:2016:449, and Case C-591/16 P Lundbeck v Commission.

-106 The Commission has used its power to withdraw the benefit of one of the previously applicable block exemption regulations in the Commission decisions of 25 March 1992 (interim measures), and of 23 December 1992 relating to a proceeding under Article 85 of the EEC Treaty in Case IV/34.072 – Mars/Langnese and Schöller upheld by judgment in Case C-279/95 P Langnese-Iglo v Commission EU:C:1998:447, and the Commission decisions of 4 December 1991 (interim measures), and of 4 December 1991 relating to a proceeding under Article 85 of the EEC Treaty in Case IV/33.157 – Eco System/Peugeot.

-which discriminate against certain forms of distribution of such goods or services.
-To calculate the 50% market coverage ratio, account must be taken of each individual network of vertical agreements containing restraints, or combinations of restraints, producing similar effects on the market.
-However, Article 6 VBER does not require the Commission to act where the 50% market-coverage ratio is exceeded.

-The effect of a regulation adopted pursuant to Article 6 VBER is that the VBER becomes inapplicable in respect of the restraints and the markets concerned, and that Article 101(1) and (3) therefore apply fully.
+The effect of a regulation adopted pursuant to Article 7 of Regulation (EU) X is that Regulation (EU) X becomes inapplicable in respect of the restraints and the markets concerned, and threrefore Article 101(1) and (3) of the Treaty apply fully.